 From October through Christmas Mike produced and directed the start-up episodes of LIPA’s The 2UBE, a 2-hour student-centered series live from the Institute which is now a regular online event.

-A new collection of oil paintings entitled By Commodius Vicus will be staged in Dublin, Ireland, in Autumn 2019.
+Michael is currently working on a new collection of oil paintings entitled By Commodius Vicus.
+The exhibition will be in Dublin, Ireland, in 2020.

 READ A NEW POEM FROM AN ARGUMENT FOR SIN, MICHAEL’S 2013 POETRY COLLECTION.

 Reviewed by Dermot Bogler

 Welsh-born actor, and now American citizen, Anthony Hopkins is locked into the public imagination as either an anally retentive, emotionally repressed Englishman unable to hurt a fly (the butler in the 1993 film The Remains of the Day, or as CS Lewis in Shadowlands, made in that same year) or else as the horrific psychopath Hannibal Lector, in the 1991 film The Silence of the Lambs.

 But in a career lasting over half a century, he has played a leading role in over 90 films and major theatrical productions, where he has brought many of the his unique characteristics to bear.